 Any ideas?
 I’ll give you a hint with a satellite view of the boneyard:

 If you figured it out, congratulations.
 It’s the skull from the Treasure Island sign.

 With the overhead view, you also get an idea of the path through the boneyard.
 Towards the end of the tour, you get to see some of the most iconic signs from hotels on the Las Vegas Strip.

-Being surrounded by the legacy of Las Vegas was a lot of fun and it was an amazing tour.
+Being surrounded by the legacy of Las Vegas was a lot of fun and it was a fantastic tour.
 Every era was represented from the very beginnings to the recent past.
 Seeing the signs at night, as they were intended, was an extra treat but there are so many signs not lit that you’d probably get to appreciate more of them in the daylight.
-When I was reading reviews. there are fans of both tours and I think all of them are correct.
-Whether going on a day or night tour, a trip to The Neon Museum is a must see if you’re a real fan of Las Vegas.
+When I was reading reviews, there are fans of both tours and I think all of them are correct.
+Whether going on a day or night tour, a trip to The Neon Museum is a must-see if you’re a real fan of Las Vegas.